alex-h-stone/spring-boot-microservice-reference/README.md

 The microservice is structured with Controller and Service layers.
 Depending on the use case it may be desirable to also include a mapping layer to translate between one or more of the following:

-- API model types
+- API model types (pet store)
-- 3rd Party - API model types
+- 3rd Party - API model types (vaccinations)
-- Datastore/Repository entity types
+- Datastore/Repository entity types (MongoDB)

-- Internal data representation types (DTOs)
-- Queue/Messaging DTOs
+The API provides the following functionality:

+- New pets can be added to the pet store.
+- Customers can search for a pet.
+- Pets can be updated when details change.
+- Customers can purchase a pet.
+- Pet vaccination details are provided via a 3rd party API call.
 ---

 #### Database integration with MongoDB